Machine-Learning-for-Medical-Language/long-clinical-doc/README.md

 ```
 Please note that `create_data_serverside.py` is the code the authors used to extract labels from pre-processed data.
 It is not required for users to run the code.

-### How to prepare the dataset

-#### Environments:
-We strongly recommand to use Python version over 3.9.
-The example codes are tested on Ubuntu 22.04 (python v3.10.12) and MacOS v13.5.2 (python v3.9.6).

-Please pay attention to the message (stdout) as it will tell the integrity of the created data.
-Note that the integrety do not check the order of the dataset.

 ### Steps: